 Allan Welsh and Brian Stewart received remuneration for attending this committee in addition to the remuneration they received for attending board meetings.

 The Audit, Risk and Compliance Committee is a sub-committee of the Legal Aid Queensland Board and acts in a review and advisory capacity to the board.
 The committee provides independent assurance and assistance to the board on our financial administration and reporting, audit control and independence, legal compliance, internal controls, and risk oversight and management.

 Two committee members are public servants and do not receive remuneration for meetings.
-Brian Stewart and Iyla Davies’ attendances are recorded as a board meeting for remuneration purposes and Len Scanlan received remuneration between $0 and $5000 in 2013–14.
+Sandra Deane and Brian Stewart received remuneration for attending this committee in addition to the remuneration they received for attending board meetings, and Len Scanlan received remuneration between $0 and $6000 in 2014–15.

-The chief finance officer (CFO) attends the committee’s meetings with the CEO and Corporate Services director.
+The CFO attends the committee’s meetings with the CEO and Corporate Services director.

 The committee operated in line with its charter and met four times during the year.
 The charter is based on Queensland Treasury’s Audit Committee Guidelines.